marmelab/react-admin/docs/Upgrade.md

 ## `<SimpleFormIterator>` No Longer Clones Its Buttons

 `<SimpleFormIterator>` used to clones the add, remove and reorder buttons and inject some props to them such as `onClick` and `className`.
-If you relied on those props in your custom buttons, you can should now leverage the following hooks:
+If you relied on those props in your custom buttons, you should now leverage the following hooks:

 - `useSimpleFormIterator` for buttons that are not tied to an item such as the add button.